 Is Mahabharata Logical?

-“The more I read about Hinduism and Sanatan Dharma, the more I get confused.
-There are lot of complexities, illogical and irrational errors.
+“Udayji, the more I read about Hinduism and Sanatan Dharma, the more I get confused.
+There are complexities, illogical and irrational errors.
+There are a lot of contradictions and complex structures in Indian ancient texts.
 I have come to you to clear some doubts…”

-“I would be happy to share whatever little I have learnt,” I said.
+“I would be happy to share whatever little I have learned from our ancestors,” I said.